 2.2.1.
 Property, Plant and Equipment (PPE)

-Property, plant and equipment held for use in the production or/ and supply of goods or services, or for administrative purposes, are stated in the balance sheet at cost, less any accumulated depreciation and accumulated impairment losses (if any).
+Property, plant and equipment are stated in the balance sheet at cost, less any accumulated depreciation and accumulated impairment losses (if any).

-Cost of an item of PPE acquired comprises its purchase price (after deducting any trade discounts and rebates), including import duties and non-refundable purchase taxes, borrowing cost, if capitalization criteria is met and any directly attributable costs of bringing the assets to its working condition and location for its intended use and present value of any estimated cost of dismantling and removing the item and restoring the site on which it is located.
+Cost of an item of PPE comprises its purchase price (after deducting any trade discounts and rebates), and include import duties and non-refundable purchase taxes, borrowing cost, and any directly attributable costs of bringing the assets to its working condition and location for its intended use and present value of any estimated cost of dismantling and removing the item and restoring the site on which it is located.

 Parts of an item of PPE having different useful lives and material value and subsequent expenditure on PPE arising on account of capital improvement or other factors are accounted for as separate components.